MaksymBratsiun/car_scraping/README.md

-# Cars Scraping
+# Used Cars Scraping
 # Task:
 Scraping site via Selenium.

 You need to create an application for periodic scraping of the AutoRia platform (a link can be hardcoded).
-The application should be launched every day at the time specified in the settings (for example, 12:00) and go through all pages from the start page to the end, going into each car card and saving data to database.
+The application should be launched every day at the time specified in the settings (for example, 12:00) and go through all pages from the start page to the end, going into each used car card and saving data to database.

 Conditions:
 - All data must be stored in a PostgreSQL database.